Fudge and the Blue Bowl

 This recipe (Semi-Sweet Chocolate Fudge) comes from a small cookbook called “Hershey’s Homemade“.
 I have been using this recipe with the semi-sweet chips for years.
 Last year, I noticed the dark chocolate chips right next to the semi-sweet and decided those could only make the recipe better.

-This year, since I knew I would be dividing the fudge into thirds, I bought smaller, decorative 5×8-inch pans with lids.
-You could also use small bread loaf pans or other heat-tolerant containers for gift giving.
+One year, I divided the fudge into thirds to give share with my boys.
+I bought smaller, decorative 5×8-inch pans with lids.
+Small bread loaf pans or other heat-tolerant containers for gift giving would work well too.
+There is great joy in handing someone their own personal pan of fudge!

 I am a sentimental fool.